cea-wismar/hyPDEVS_Matlab/README.md

 * Automatic recording of states in atomic models over time during simulation,
 * Methods to check plausibility of models.

-# INSTALLING hyPDEVS Toolbox for MATLAB®
+# INSTALLING and STARTING hyPDEVS Toolbox for MATLAB®
 Note:
 The install instructions are based upon a former successful Matlab R2016a (or higher) installation.
 The software is tested with 32/64 bit Windows 7 and Ubuntu 12.04 but should also work with other operating systems.
 Unzip the downloaded file and copy it to your harddisk into a specified folder.
 Add the folder including any subfolders to the path variable within Matlab (Menue: File -> Set Path -> Add with subfolders).
-Alternatively install as Matlab's App: goto Tab APPS --> install Apps --> choose MatlabDEVS.mlappinstall --> done ;-)
+Alternatively install as Matlab's App: goto Tab APPS --> install Apps --> choose MatlabDEVS.mlappinstall --> done ;-)< Start the toolbox from the App entry or from prompt by typing <code>MatlabDEVS</code>.

 # DOCUMENTATION
 The hyPDEVS Toolbox for MATLAB® comes with an HTML-documentation for all examples, all basic models and hints for modeling and simulation.